stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 more step: go to settings and enable cloud sync.
 Currently, the Android Almond still requires some update before it can be used under the latest version of ThingTalk and Thingpedia, so Web Almond is recommended.

+When you upload your device the first time, you cannot use the natural language at all until it is fully trained.
+When you edit it later, your device will be usable but the language might not reflect your latest changes.
+The training of natural language takes up to 1 hour.
+You can see the status of the training at the top of the details page for your entry.
+The training is complete when the blue banner disappears.
+Before the training is ready, you can test by typing ThingTalk directly; this is accomplished using the `\t` prefix in Web Almond.
+For example, to test the command
+`@org.weather.current`, you can write: `\t now => @org.weather.current() => notify;`

+Each Web Almond has a cached copy of the code you uploaded to Thingpedia.
+After you make changes to your Thingpedia device, to test your latest changes, update the cache at the [page](https://almond.stanford.edu/me/status).
+In the same page you can find the logs for your Web Almond, which will make your life much easier to debug.
+You can use `console.log` and `console.error` from your code to print in these logs.

 The device will become available after being reviewed and approved by a Thingpedia administrator.